-Any person who has questions or wishes to file a complaint, should direct their inquiry to school's ADA Coordinator.

-The complaint can be filed by email: disabilityservices@lafilm.edu; or in person in the Student Advising Department, 6353 Sunset Blvd., 1st Floor, Hollywood, CA 90028.
+Any person who has questions or wishes to file a complaint should direct their inquiry to the school's ADA Coordinator.
+The complaint can be filed by email at disabilityservices@lafilm.edu or in person in the Student Advising Department, 6353 Sunset Blvd., 1st Floor, Hollywood, CA 90028.
+For online students, the complaint can be filed by email at online disabilityservices@lafilm.edu.